Mayor’s Workforce Council

 - Unify and align access to resources

 There are numerous support services available to job seekers and employers across the City and beyond.
 Those sources are not effectively linked or aligned and can sometimes be a complicated web of information.
 The Advisory team recommends collaborating across the diverse service providers to clarify and unify information and tools.
-This could be done through linking existing websites, establishing a clearinghouse approach to the most critical information, and using the Mayor’s Workforce Advisory Council to better share and engage best practices and programs.
+This could be done by linking existing websites, establishing a clearinghouse approach to the most critical information, and using the Mayor’s Workforce Advisory Council to better share and engage best practices and programs.

 Additional recommendations include: